Gul-Andam/Comparative-study-Depression-Detection-Trends-Analysis/README.md

-# 📊 Depression Detection: Trends & Comparative Analysis
+# 📊  Comparative Analysis: Depression Detection Trends & Analysis
 ## 📌 Overview

 This project presents a comprehensive comparative study and trend analysis of machine learning and deep learning techniques used for depression detection.
 It highlights recent advancements, research gaps, and performance comparisons across multiple models.